-Today, our five-year-old sons love gardening with me and remain very interested in hydroponics.
+Today, my sons love gardening with me and remain very interested in hydroponics.
 Most recently, we harvested some fresh basil that they watched grow.
 Helping me cook with the herbs they tended daily is fascinating for them.
 They feel a sense of accomplishment every time we eat a dish that they helped grow and prepare.

 I hope that the information you find on my website will encourage you to set up your own hydroponics garden.
 Please check back with me often.
 We are always adding new information to our blog and will consistently add informative articles, press releases and other sources you can use to maximize your own indoor gardening experience and keep up with alternative and sustainable energy sources.